Medically reviewed by Drugs.com. Last updated on Aug 31, 2023.

-Clinical studies of Sildenafil for Oral Suspension did not include sufficient numbers of subjects aged 65 and over to determine whether they respond differently from younger subjects.
+Clinical studies of sildenafil did not include sufficient numbers of patients aged 65 and over to determine whether they respond differently from younger patients.
 Other reported clinical experience has not identified differences in responses between the elderly and younger patients.
 In general, dose selection for an elderly patient should be cautious, reflecting the greater frequency of decreased hepatic, renal, or cardiac function, and of concomitant disease or other drug therapy [see Clinical Pharmacology (12.3)].

 No dose adjustment for mild to moderate impairment is required.
 Severe impairment has not been studied [see Clinical Pharmacology (12.3)].

 8.7 Patients with Renal Impairment